quantiota/AI-Agent-Lab/docker/README.md

 The user/password are the default one: admin:admin

 The **.htpasswd** file is used for basic HTTP authentication.
 You can change it using the **htpasswd** utility, which is part of the Apache HTTP Server package.
 Here's how to create an **.htpasswd** file with a user named **yourusername**:

 ```
+# Note: For deployment testing, we are using an existing .htpasswd file.
+This step is skipped as the authentication setup is already in place.
+# Typically, you would create a new .htpasswd file for basic HTTP authentication using:
+# htpasswd -c ./nginx/.htpasswd yourusername
+# But for the purposes of testing, this step can be omitted.

 htpasswd -c ./nginx/.htpasswd yourusername

 ```

 This command will prompt you for the password for **yourusername**.
 The **-c** flag tells **htpasswd** to create a new file. **Caution**: Using the **-c** flag will overwrite any existing **.htpasswd** file.

 If **htpasswd** is not installed on your system, you can install it with **apt** on Ubuntu: